 It was such an exhilarating hike.
 The views are just epic.
 Despite a few nerve-wrecking moments at the top, I was almost ready to do it again the moment we finished.
 I can only imagine what it will be like come Autumn (also the best season for clear, crisp weather so you know the views will be top-notch).

-We started hiking at around 2pm and after stopping every 5 paces to take a picture, we were safely back at the rest house by about 4:30pm.
+We started hiking at around 2pm and after stopping frequently to take pictures, we were safely back at the rest house by about 4:30pm.
 I would probably recommend trying to start your trip earlier in the morning, as there appears to be less cloud at the beginning of the day.

 If you really want to make a day of it, there are other hiking trails, onsen and natural attractions in the surrounding Fukushima area.
 For more info, check out the Fukushima Guide webpage and the Rediscover Fukushima blog for some great inspiration.